kurrent-io/documentation/docs/dev-center/tutorials/eventstore-to-kurrent-migration.md

 ---
-title: Upgrade to the KurrentDB Java client
+title: EventStore to KurrentDB Java Client Migration Guide
-description: Easily upgrade your applications to use the rebranded KurrentDB Java client from the EventStoreDB client.
+description: Automatically migrate your Java applications from the EventStore client to the new KurrentDB client.
 author:
   - david
 draft: false